 Potions can be divided into two basic types, one much more useful than the other.
-The first type might be called a "matrix" potion.
-In a matrix potion, a specific spell is embedded within the potion's matrix.
-Matrix potions are relatively easy to make and have a significant virtue over the other type of potion - matrix potions have highly stable matrices that do not destabilize over time.
+The first type is called a Spell Potion or a "matrix" potion.
+In a Spell Potion, a specific spell is embedded within the potion's matrix.
+Spell Potions are relatively easy to make and have a significant virtue over the other type of potion - they do not require specific material ingredients.
 The second type of potion is more creative and interesting, but more dangerous.
 This other type of potion might be called a "recipe" or "formula" potion.
-This sort of potion can create any kind of spell effect that can be devised by your character but there is a slight problem - the fabrication process is taxing to the materials.
-After a month, a formula potion destabilizes, leaving its owner with a vial of useless, though perhaps tasty, fluid.
+This sort of potion can create any kind of spell effect that can be devised by your character but there is a slight problem - the fabrication process requires specific materials.
+After a month, any potion destabilizes, leaving its owner with a vial of useless, though perhaps tasty, fluid, unless the spell Stabilize Elixir is cast upon the potion as it is created.